 - Stick To A Routine

 The last tip is to make sure that you will stick to all the rules you impose at home.
+Consistency and patience helps children take on new chore responsibilities, so stick with the family plan,” says Holly Tiret, MA, a Nutrition and Social and Emotional Educator, at the Michigan State University Extension.
 You may show some flexibility from time to time since kids will always be kids, and that’s alright.
 However, you can’t allow laziness to get the better of you and let the mess grow into a massive pile before you clean it up.

 Remember, children tend to copy their parents’ behavior.
 If they notice that you don’t care much about the clutter, then they’ll do the same and put more stuff in total disarray.